Online commerce has taken the world by storm and forever altered the way we do business.

 The most striking aspect of the Craigslist brand?
 The online classified site’s interface has remained mostly unchanged since it debuted in 1995.
 No one could call Craigslist a beautifully designed website – even in 1995.
 But, it is functional and user-friendly.

-The site may look like an internet dinosaur lumbering out of the mists of the HamsterDance Era, but as one blogger pointed out:
+The site may look like an internet dinosaur lumbering out of the mists of the HamsterDance Era, but if you used the site 15 years ago, you’ll find it easy to use now.

 The design of Craigslist originated in my observation that people want something that is functional, effective, simple, and fast.
 That design philosophy has been maintained throughout.